 BACKGROUND: Why we are exploring building a Community Center

 The Study included a Capital Improvements Plan used to plan and budget to acquire lands, develop parks, as well as preserve and enhance open space.
 The Plan suggested several facilities and improvements to existing park lands including the need for an indoor Recreational Community Center by 2017.
 Many of these suggested capital improvement projects were completed and are in use, or are currently under construction.
 The Township funded these improvements with the lowest possible financial impact through developers’ contributions, over $2,000,000.00 in grants, and budgeted Township recreation funds.
-Adhering to the Park and Recreation Plan, the Township planned for funds to be used for the research and development of the recommended indoor Recreational Community Center.
+Adhering to the Park and Recreation Plan, the Township earmarked funds to be used for the research and development of the recommended indoor Recreational Community Center.

 RESEARCH COMPLETED SO FAR: